Out of thousands of parts that are working inside your car, there are some things which are critical for your car to actually move.

-Signs of a Bad Throwout Bearing
+Signs of a bad throwout bearing

 Since the throwout bearing is used only when the clutch is depressed, you would know if your throwout bearing is bad or not when you depress the clutch.

-If the component goes bad, you would hear different types of noises.
+If the component goes bad, you will hear different types of noises.
 If the issue is left unresolved, your clutch pedal will eventually get stiff and you will find it difficult to shift gears as the throwout won’t be able to disengage the transmission from the engine properly.

 Here are signs and symptoms of a failing throwout bearing:

 - You hear a grinding or rattling noise as you depress the clutch

 - You may feel that your clutch pedal has become a lot harder to depress